jones58/typespotting/README.md

   - I got pretty excited when I got this working, so much that I kept reloading the page.
   - In my testing, I decided to take it down to 9 color schemes because one of the combinations (number 10) wasn't quite readable enough.
 - Next up I set up building my html and CSS, using my planning wireframe as a guide.
-  - It was good to realise that I could minimise the svg code in vscodium.
+  - It was good to realise that I could minimise the svg code in VSCodium
+  - Adding the image, I wondered what size would make sense as a base px width, so i loooked up the smallest mobile width in common active use and it looks like 320px (iPhone 5), so I set the image width to 300px and set left and right margin with calc() to centre the image.
+  -

 TODO:

 - rename and resize the images in levels, cut down to 20.
-- font
 - see above planning steps

 DOM